patxipierce/rasyen/README.md

 // Templates use tags like %list-name% to produce random output.

-var template = "Your elf name is %first-part%%second-part%.";
+var template = "Your elf name is %first-part%-%second-part%.";

 // Parse the template

-var out = Rasyen.parse(template); // → "Your elf name is Arayra."
+var out = Rasyen.parse(template);
+// → "Your elf name is Ara-yra."
 ```

 Or consider this other example: